 "Parenting teenagers" my brother once said "Is God's way of helping parents prepare for the empty nest.... because you start to long for the nest to be empty!"
-I'm not sure this is entirely true, but I do know that parenting teenagers effectively requires patience, firmness and grace all mixed together.
-Although adolescence is a relatively brief period of time, it often evokes an extreme combination of emotions including excitement, anxiety, hope, elation, frustration and despair (and that's just for the parent!).
+I'm not sure this is entirely true, but I do know that parenting teenagers requires patience, firmness and grace all mixed together.
+Although adolescence is a relatively brief period of time, it often gives rise to emotional extremes that include excitement, anxiety, hope, elation, frustration and despair (and that's just for the parent!).

-Every teen, in the span of a few short years, needs to successfully transition from childhood to young adulthood.
+Every teen, in the span of a few short years, is required to make the leap from childhood to young adulthood.
 Where else in one's life is so much expected in such a short time?
 With great challenges come great stressors, and the potential for even greater mistakes.
 Everyone knows of a teen (usually of several teens) who, when faced with this pressure, made unwise decisions that led to crushing heartbreak.
 There are, however, ways to minimize the chance that one will suffer these sorts of setbacks.
 If a teen will follow the five rules set out below, really take them to heart and apply them consistently, adolescence will be a time of healthy growth, strength, and yes, even wonder.

 One: Find trusted mentors.